Harsh8228/NLP-classification-Model/README.md

-This model is made for categorising raw sms data based on NLP model.
+This model is made for categorising raw sms data based on NLP CountVectorizer method and KMEans algorithms.
+The raw data is first cleaned using regular expressions to mask private and unnecessary information.